Yigezu1/burger/README.md

   ## Description

-  This application used MVC programming paradime and used to add a burger.
-We can add burger in the app and we can also devoure the burgers.
-This application is a fullstuck application.
+  This Burger application used MVC programming paradime and used to add/order a burger.
+The application a functionality to devour the burger when served and it moves the burger into the devoured list.
+The data/information persists as it is connected to mysql database.
+This application an example of fullstack web application.

 ![burgerapp](https://user-images.githubusercontent.com/42190239/98489135-bd83bc80-21fa-11eb-9e5b-3fca5a2c200e.PNG)